The Jibbon Beach Loop Track is an easy walking trail in Bundeena, looping past Jibbon Head, Port Hacking Point, and Shelley Beach.

 From Little Jibbon Beach and the boardwalk, continue along the main track to Port Hacking Point, where you’ll be rewarded with panoramic views of Cronulla and the city to the north, as well as the vast ocean stretching out in front of you.

-The Jibbon Loop Track then follows the shoreline southward, leading to Shelley Beach.
-This is an excellent spot to take a break, enjoy lunch, and soak in the scenic ocean views.
+The track then follows the shoreline southward, leading to Shelley Beach.
+This is an excellent spot to take a break and soak in the scenic ocean views.

-From Shelley Beach, the trail intersects with the Jibbon Track (see below) and loops back to Jibbon Beach via a short bush path.
-This section of the track is fenced to keep deer out, helping to protect the area’s more vulnerable wildlife.
+At that junction, keep walking straight ahead, through the gate, ignoring the Jibbon Track.
+This section of the walk is fenced to keep deer out, helping to protect the area’s more vulnerable wildlife.

 Do we need to worry about the tides?
 How high does the water get, can we always walk on the shore?
 Thanks.